 Now and then we may experience aches in different parts of our bodies due to a variety of causes.
 It may be because of a long, difficult day at work, or maybe you spent a little too much time on the treadmill at the gym.
 An easy way to deal with these body pains is to take a painkiller, though it’s possible that your tolerance to painkillers can grow over time.

-If you want to avoid having to take painkillers, citronella oil can be a good alternative.
+If you want to avoid having to take painkillers, citronella essential oil can be a good alternative.
 A number of studies have found that citronella oil has analgesic properties.
 This means that the application of the oil can relieve aches and pains.

 Of course, the oil may be less effective than over-the-counter analgesic pills, especially in cases where the pain is worse.
 However, citronella oil may be able to help you manage lower levels of pain.